Gabriel2409/obsidian_notes/BST.md

 ## Insertion

-Insertion works like look up but we progress until we reach a leaf node and then add the value
+Insertion works like look up but we progress until we reach a node who does not have the corresponding child and then add the value

 ```python
 # val assumed not in tree